wcjohnchen/capstoneProject3/README.md

 1. The Data

     The data was published by the Bureau of Transportation Statistics of the US Department of Transporation, and is available at: https://www.kaggle.com/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018.
-It contains US flight infromatoin from 2009 to 2018.
+It contains US flight infromation from 2009 to 2018.

 1. Exploratory Data Analysis